Are you stressed?

 In times of crisis talking about gardening can seem trivial.
 But could it be possible that fruit trees can really reduce your stress levels?

-On social media, it’s hard to avoid conspiracy theories and strongly opinionated pro- and anti-vax sentiments.
-Emotions are heightened and judgments are quick and fierce.
+On social media at the height of the pandemic, it was hard to avoid conspiracy theories and strongly opinionated sentiments.
+Emotions were heightened and judgments quick and fierce.

 How fruit trees reduce stress: Katie and a group of community gardeners inspecting an apricot tree.
 Photo credit: Nicole Porter